neilm-fourjs/OpenIDDemo/README.md

 * test_OpenIdLogin - a test program to test the OpenIdLogin program

 The Service:
-* njmOpenIDConnect - Based on the default Genero example OpenIDConnectProvide
+* njmOpenIDConnect - Based on the default Genero example OpenIDConnectProvider

 # Google